Striking junior doctors vocal about working rights outside Auckland City Hospital

 O'Regan said already fatigue was an issue and these changes would only worsen the problem.

-"We have had no budge from the DHBs but will continue to strike until we see some changes to negations."
+"We have had no budge from the DHBs but will continue to strike until we see some changes to negotiations."

 A second 48-hour strike is planned for January 29-30 and a vote on a third strike is already under way, a Resident Doctors' Association spokesman said.